-Oxheart tomatoes are named after their unusual heart shaped fruit, exceptional flavor, and they get up to almost a pound in size!
-They’re loved for their juicy, meaty texture, and sweet flavor, and they have a very high content of vitamin C and A.
+Oxheart tomatoes have an exceptional flavor, are heart-shaped and they get up to almost a pound in size!
+They’re loved for their juicy, meaty texture, and sweet flavor.

-Ox heart tomatoes can be an amazing addition to your vegetable garden as they are an easy heirloom variety to grow, but which variety of Oxheart’s should you grow, and how do you properly care for them?
+These kinds of tomatoes can be a great addition to your vegetable garden, but there are lots of Oxheart varieties to choose from, and how do you properly care for them?